 After you have cleaned sufficiently, use fans to dry out the walls.
 If you can still smell smoke, look for any materials that might have absorbed the odor.
 Remove them to get rid of the smoky odors.
 Replace your HVAC filters once you are done with the clean-up.

-If you aren’t comfortable with DIY smoke damage clean-up, leave the job to the professionals at Service Team of Professionals (S.T.O.P.).
+If you aren’t comfortable with DIY smoke damage clean-up, leave the job to the professionals at STOP Restoration (S.T.O.P.).
 Our highly trained technicians are IICRC-certified in smoke deodorization and use proven and innovative techniques to clean and restore your home to it’s pre-loss state following smoke damage.
 We offer our smoke damage restoration services in the areas of Philadelphia, Bucks County, and Montgomery Country.
 Please call us at 844/777-STOP to get immediate emergency service or to schedule an estimate.